sciZer0/7/v/README.md

 In a world of exchanges and aggregators of exchanges, there is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>.
 Even <b>sharding sucks</b>, not to mention Layer 2 solutions built over sharding.

 <p>&nbsp</p>
 Anyway, this is just an idea and opinions which might be discussed.
-The great facts are here:<br>
+The greatest undeniable facts are here:<br>
 https://github.com/sciZer0/7/tree/main/a
 <p>&nbsp</p>